ewendlick/ruby_exercises/README.md

 Example usage: ruby palindrome.rb abcdcba

+## pascal.rb
+Accepts a single integer value from the command line.
+Prints all rows until the row specified by the passed value.

+Example usage: ruby pascal 10

 ## steps.rb (incomplete)
 Accepts 3 arguments; min_step, max_step, and total_length.
 Determines the number of combinations of steps you can take before reaching the length.